Use respiratory protection when necessary to further reduce exposure and protect employees. [29

 Install emergency facilities to provide immediate treatment in the event of an

-CFR 1910.151, provide suitable facilities for quick drenching or flushing of the
+accidental exposure to corrosive materials.
+According to, provide suitable facilities for quick drenching or flushing of the

 eyes and body for immediate emergency use whenever the eyes or body may be exposed to corrosive materials.
 [29

 Use gas monitoring systems with automatic shut-offs and alarm systems, as appropriate.